Fourier Series

 Introduction

-Can circles do more for us than draw these lovely patterns?
+Can Circles do more for us than draw these lovely patterns?
 Can they give us an alphabet, a universal way of generating and representing many forms of interest?
 Can we treat them like a bunch of kitchen ingredients, that we throw into a recipe to conjure up new dishes that look different?

 Inspiration